mattbierner/blog.mattbierner.com/_posts/2014-02-05-atum-primitive-language-values.md

 ```

 ## Property Descriptors
 ECMAScript objects store their properties using property descriptors ([ECMAScript5.1 8.10][ecma51]).
-A property descriptor may hold a property's value, but it also manages property metadata and can can define accessors that decouple a property from a memory value .
+A property descriptor may hold a property's value, but it also manages property metadata and can define accessors that decouple a property from a memory value .

 ```js
 define("atum/value/property", [